eyashiro/eyashiro.github.io/pages/my-story_mission-purpose-and-value.md

 * **Discovery:** We clarify goals, scope, timeline, rates, and confidentiality requirements.
 * **Proposal:** You get a clear plan with deliverables and milestones.
 * **Communication**: We regularly communicate updates and discuss the work in progress.
-* **Delivery:** You get the output in a timely fashion accompanied by a detailed report.
+* **Delivery:** You receive deliverables in a timely fashion accompanied by a detailed report.
 * **Follow-through:** Edits, revisions, and final polish as needed.

 ## What Do Clients Say?
-Simply put, I gain your trust by delivering high-quality output.
+My goal is to gain your trust by delivering high-quality output.
 Check out what some of my clients have written by <a href="../../index.html">clicking here</a>!

 <br />